Dr. Rajan Suri

 Madison, WI

-QRM: A Companywide Strategy to Reduce Lead Times, Particularly for Low-Volume, High-Variety and Custom-Engineered Products
+QRM: A Companywide Strategy to Reduce Lead Times, Particularly for High-Mix Low-Volume and Custom-Engineered Products

 The lead time and cost reductions from QRM have also enabled companies to compete effectively against low-wage countries.
 (See Business Journal article.)